All 6 Uses of

 Definition:

-(forestall) to prevent something by taking action
+to prevent or delay something by taking action